 Deferred members whose retirement contributions remain in VRS must start receiving a monthly benefit or take a refund by April 1 following the calendar year in which they reach age 73 unless they return to covered employment or non-covered employment with a participating employer.
 VRS contacts members who do not retire prior to the calendar year in which they reach age 73.
-Deferred vested members who do not respond and who have not submitted a retirement application are retired under the Basic Benefit.
+Deferred vested members who do not retire the prior to the respond and who have not submitted a retirement application are retired under the Basic Benefit.